 International Fathers’ Mental Health Day (IFMHD) is an annual global event first launched in 2016 which gives voice to issues unique to men as they transition to fatherhood—their strengths, difficulties, and needs.

 - 1 in 10 expecting or new dads experience perinatal anxiety or depression in Australia and 56% do not seek support.

 - 43% of first-time dads believe postnatal depression and anxiety is a sign of weakness.

-- During International Fathers’ Mental Health Day on June 18th, the Centre for Perinatal Psychology is encouraging dads who are struggling to come forward and seek help.
+- During International Fathers’ Mental Health Day, the Centre for Perinatal Psychology is encouraging dads who are struggling to come forward and seek help.

 The father’s role has changed dramatically over the past few decades and today, dads are much more involved, both in the practicalities of parenting and in building their relationship with their child.

 However, adjusting to fatherhood, especially for the first time, can be overwhelming.
 Dads who become the sole breadwinner need to balance the demands of continued work performance and supportive home life on reduced sleep.